-- Doula services are provided on an individual basis with the Medicaid member. - To qualify for Medicaid reimbursement for perinatal doula services, the service: - o Must involve a direct interaction with the Medicaid member. - Must meet the minimum time frame for the doula service; and - Can be administered in-person or via telehealth according to current Medicaid telehealth policy.
-The current Medicaid telehealth policy can be viewed here: - health.ny.gov/health care/medicaid/redesign/telehealth/index.htm - To qualify for Medicaid reimbursement for labor and delivery doula services, the service: - Must involve a direct interaction with the Medicaid member; and - Must be provided to the Medicaid member in-person except in extenuating circumstances, such as illness, emergency or precipitous birth, in which case the current telehealth policy will apply. - Doulas are to encourage the Medicaid member to receive ongoing perinatal care with a licensed healthcare provider for prenatal and postpartum services, services associated with the end of the pregnancy, and services for the infant.

-Doula services should never take the place of regular perinatal or pediatric visits with a licensed healthcare provider or the attendance of a licensed practitioner during labor and delivery or end of pregnancy.
+- Doula services are provided on an individual basis with the Medicaid member. - To qualify for Medicaid reimbursement for perinatal doula services, the service: - Must involve a direct interaction with the Medicaid member. - Must meet the minimum time frame for the doula service; and - Can be administered in-person or via telehealth according to current Medicaid telehealth policy. - To qualify for Medicaid reimbursement for labor and delivery doula services, the service: - Must involve a direct interaction with the Medicaid member; and - Must be provided to the Medicaid member in-person except in extenuating circumstances, such as illness, emergency or precipitous birth, in which case the current telehealth policy will apply. - Doulas are to encourage the Medicaid member to receive ongoing perinatal care with a licensed healthcare provider for prenatal and postpartum services, services associated with the end of the pregnancy, and services for the infant. - Doula services should never take the place of regular perinatal or pediatric visits with a licensed healthcare provider or the attendance of a licensed practitioner during labor and delivery or end of pregnancy.